albertpv/langchain-samples/README.md

 	pip3 install yt_dlp
 	pip3 install pydub

-Still 429 error {'error': {'message': 'You exceeded your current quota, please check your plan and billing details.
-For more information on this error, read the docs: https://platform.openai.com/docs/guides/error-codes/api-errors.', 'type': 'insufficient_quota', 'param': None, 'code': 'insufficient_quota'}}
+The 429 error {'error': {'message': 'You exceeded your current quota, please check your plan and billing details.
+For more information on this error, read the docs: https://platform.openai.com/docs/guides/error-codes/api-errors.', 'type': 'insufficient_quota', 'param': None, 'code': 'insufficient_quota'}} is avoid if account for OpenAI API is charged with some credit.

 # prerequisites on HTML sample